WangY18/NEPath/ReadMe.md

 The **NEPath** library plans toolpaths for [additive manufacturing (AM, 3D printing)]([3D printing - Wikipedia](https://en.wikipedia.org/wiki/3D_printing)) and [CNC milling](https://en.wikipedia.org/wiki/Numerical_control).
 Toolpath planning is to generate some 1D toolpaths to filling given 2D slices.
 The **NEPath** library is able to plan the following toolpaths:

 + Optimization-based non-equidistant toolpath:
 	+ **Isoperimetric-Quotient-Optimal Toolpath (IQOP)**.
-(Temporarily unavailable)
-	+ Other non-equidistant toolpaths and even user-designed toolpaths would be updated soon.
+	+ Variants of IQOP, like toolpaths that minimizing the perimeter, the isoperimetric quotient, and the area.
 + Classical toolpath:
 	+ **Contour-Parallel Toolpath (CP)**.
 	+ **Zigzag Toolpath**.